 Something that is not well understood about the certification process is that it is the applicant’s responsibility to ensure that an aircraft complies with FAA safety regulations.
 It is the applicant who is required to develop aircraft design plans and specifications, and perform the appropriate inspections and tests necessary to establish that an aircraft design complies with the regulations.
 The FAA is responsible for determining that the applicant has shown that the overall design meets the safety standards.
 We do that by reviewing data and by conducting risk-based evaluations of the applicant's work.

 The FAA is directly involved in the testing and certification of new and novel features and technologies.
-When a new design, or a change to an existing design, of an aircraft is being proposed, the designer must apply to the FAA for a design approval.
+When a new design or a change to an existing design of an aircraft is being proposed, the designer must apply to the FAA for a design approval.
 While an applicant usually works on its design before discussing it with the FAA, we encourage collaborative discussions well in advance of presenting a formal application.
 Once an applicant informs the FAA of the intent to develop and certify a product, a series of meetings are held both to familiarize the FAA with the proposed design, and to familiarize the applicant with the certification requirements.
 A number of formal and informal meetings are held on issues ranging from technical to procedural.
-Once the application is made, issue papers are developed to provide a structured way of documenting the resolution of technical, regulatory, and administrative issues that are identified during the process.
+Once the application is made, there is a structured way of documenting the resolution of technical, regulatory, and administrative issues that are identified during the process.

 Once the certification basis is established for a proposed design, the FAA and the applicant develop and agree to a certification plan and initial schedule.
 In order to receive a type certificate, the applicant must conduct an extensive series of tests and reviews to show that the product is compliant with existing standards and any special conditions, including lab tests, flight tests, and conformity inspections.
 These analyses, tests, and inspections happen at a component-level and an airplane-level, all of which are subject to FAA oversight.
 If the FAA finds that a proposed new type of aircraft complies with safety standards, it issues a type certificate.
 Or, in the case of a change to an existing aircraft design, the FAA issues an amended type certificate.

-On May 6, 2019, the FAA initiated a multi-agency Technical Advisory Board (TAB) review of the MCAS software update and system safety assessment in order to determine sufficiency.
+The FAA also initiated a multi-agency Technical Advisory Board (TAB) review of Boeing’s software update and system safety assessment in order to determine compliance.
 The TAB consists of a team of experts from the U.S. Air Force, NASA, Volpe National Transportation Systems Center, and the FAA.
 None of the TAB experts have been involved in any aspect of the Boeing 737 MAX certification.
 The TAB is charged with evaluating Boeing and FAA efforts related to the software update and its integration into the flight control system.
 The TAB will identify issues where further investigation is required prior to approval of the design change.
-Although the JATR is broadly considering certification of the flight control systems, the TAB is evaluating the proposed technical solutions.
+The JATR is looking broadly at the original certification of the 737 MAX flight control system, while the TAB is evaluating Boeing’s proposed technical solutions related to the two accidents.
 The TAB’s recommendations will directly inform the FAA’s decision concerning the 737 MAX fleet’s return to service.

-This concludes my prepared statement.
-I will be happy to answer your questions.
+This concludes my statement.
+I would be happy to respond to your questions.